CUBRID/cubrid-manual/en/sql/schema/stored_routine_stmt.rst

 ==============

 In CUBRID, A stored proceudre can be deleted using the **DROP PROCEDURE** statement.
-Also, you can delete multiple stored procedures at a time with several *procedure_name*s separated by a comma (,).
+Also, you can delete multiple stored procedures at the same time with several *procedure_name*s separated by a comma (,).

 ::